publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schX/m__us_usc_t7_s7031.md

     (c) __Implementation__

-    In carrying out subsection (a) of this section, the Secretary shall—
+    In carrying out subsection (a), the Secretary shall—

         (1)

          provide a method by which agricultural producers may—

-            (A) download from the Internet the forms of the agencies specified in subsection (b) of this section; and
+            (A) download from the Internet the forms of the agencies specified in subsection (b); and

             (B) submit completed forms via electronic facsimile, mail, or similar means;